zoeskan/MCB185/course/unit6-sequences.md

 One problem with `61skewer.py` is that it is computationally inefficient.
 Each window is counted and then forgotten.
 Imagine counting 1000 bp windows by hand.
-Let's say you get 500 Gs and 500Cs.
+Let's say you get 500 Gs and 500 Cs.
 How many Gs do you think the next window will have?
 It's just 1 bp away.
 As the window moves left to right, you're losing 1 nt on the left and gaining 1 new nt on the right.
 The counts can't change by more than just those 2 letters.
 So why bother counting everything in